Leg Cramps & Pain

 Preventing Leg Cramps

-Drinking adequate water throughout the day helps maintain proper electrolyte balance.
+• Stay Hydrated: Drink enough water throughout the day to maintain proper hydration and electrolyte balance.

 Conclusion